 We complement and extend existing work in a number of directions.
 First, we look at the leverage effect and forecasting for a large set of assets - 105 individual firms as well as the S&P 500 index - and verify that the usefulness of realized semivariances relative to realized variances is not restricted only to broad stock indices.
-Second, we show that negative semivariances are useful for predicting a variety of different measures of volatility: realized volatility, bipower variation, and both realized semivariances.
-Third, we show the usefulness of simple HAR-type models that we use, all of which can be estimated using least squares, thus avoiding the nonlinear, numerical and nonparametric estimation problem in Chen and Ghysels (2010).
-We also present results on the information in signed jump variation, a measure that does not fit into existing frameworks, and which helps us reconcile some findings in the extant literature.
-The use of semi-variance focuses attention on relatively large returns (in either direction), while non-parametric estimators of new-impact curves rely on local-averages.
-If jumps are even relatively rare - occurring once every few days with varying magnitudes - then non-parametric functions of their impact will be difficult to reliably estimate even in large samples.
+We introduce a fixed-effect panel HAR to aid inference on the importance of realized semivariance in the individual stocks.
+Second, we show that negative semivariances are useful for predicting a variety of different measures of volatility: realized volatility, bipower variation, and both realized semivariances, and we relate realized variance to the two realized semivariance components in a novel Vector Heterogeneous Autoregression (VHAR).
+Third, we show the usefulness of simple HAR-type models that we use, all of which can be estimated using least squares, across horizons ranging from one day to three months.
+We also present results on the information in signed jump variation, a measure that does not fit into existing frameworks, and which helps us reconcile our findings with earlier findings in the extant literature.
+In particular, we show that the impact of jumps on future volatility depends critically upon the sign of the jump; averaging across both positive and negative jumps the impact is around zero, while separating the jumps by sign leads to significant predictive gains.

 The remainder of the paper is organized as follows.
 Section 2 describes the volatility estimators that we use in our empirical analysis.
 Section 3 discusses the high frequency data for the 106 assets that we study, and introduces the models that we employ.
 Section 4 presents empirical results on the gains from using realized semivariances for forecasting, and Section 5 presents results from using signed jump variation for volatility forecasting.
-Section 6 presents results for individual stocks, and out-of-sample forecasting application, and a description of the the time series properties of the new measure of jump variability.
+Section 6 presents results for individual stocks, and out-of-sample forecasting application, and a description of the time series properties of the new measure of jump variability.
 Section 7 concludes.